upenndigitalscholarship/printing-in-prisons/blog/karmanosk.md

 ---
-title: Socrates Cantoral: Athlete, Artist, Teammate, Friend
+title: Socrates Cantoral, A Jack of All Trades
 author: Kayla Karmanos
-description: Artist Socrates Cantoral is a jack of all trades.
+description: Artist Socrates Cantoral of the Eastern Echo.
 thumbnail: karmanosthumbnail.png
 alt-text: front-page illustration by Socrates Cantoral.
 date: 2024-11-04